AmrMomtaz/K-Means/README.md

 # Parallel K-Means

-This assignment was part of **CS432: Distributed Systems** and it aims to enhance your understanding of Apache Hadoop, also gaining experience with the MapReduce programming framework for large-scale data processing.
+This assignment was part of **CS432: Distributed Systems** and it aims to enhance your understanding of Apache Hadoop, also gaining experience with Spark and MapReduce programming framework for large-scale data processing.

-In this repository you will find implementation of the K-Means algorithm for clustering using MapReduce and the unparalleled verison of it.
+In this repository you will find implementation of the K-Means algorithm for clustering using MapReduce, Spark and the unparalleled verison of it.
 You can configure it with any number of features or clusters.
-In the MapReduce code you can run it on IDE by creating a maven project with the corresponding dependencies as mentioned in the pom.xml file.
-Also you can run it on hadoop (HDFS) but you will need to uncomment some lines mentioned in the source code to handle hdfs file system.
+In the MapReduce or Spark code you can run it on IDE by creating a maven project with the corresponding dependencies as mentioned in the pom.xml file.
+Also you can run it on hadoop (HDFS) but you will need to uncomment some lines mentioned in the source code to handle HDFS file system.

 ## Description